syncfusion-content/xamarin-docs/Xamarin/ProgressBar/States.md

 # States

-You can configure the states of the progress bar, based on the usage.
+You can configure the states of the progress bar according to the usage.

 ## Determinate